Azure-Samples/azure-opensource-labs/cloud-native/aks-arm64/README.md

 > **⚠️ NOTE**
 >
 > This deployment uses Azure Bicep templates to provision Azure infrastructure.
-If you'd like to use Terraform instead, head over to [Deploy Azure Resources using Terraform](https://github.com/Azure-Samples/azure-opensource-labs/tree/main/cloud-native/aks-terraform-arm64#deploy-azure-resources-using-terraform) then come back to complete the remainder of the steps in this lab guide.
+If you'd like to use Terraform instead, head over to [Azure Kubernetes Service with ARM64 node pools and Terraform](../aks-arm64-terraform#deploy-azure-resources-using-terraform) then come back to complete the remainder of the steps in this lab guide.

 ## Deploy Azure Resources using Azure Bicep